kbonney/kbonney.github.io/_posts/2023-3-3-conversion.md

 What I plan to do in a series of posts is explore the process of computational language conversion.
 At the risk of reinventing the wheel, I want to try my hand at building a matlab to python conversion from scratch.
 I don't intend to produce something as comprehensive as what can be found in ml2py, but I do want to attempt to take a closer look at the two problems I laid out in a more rigorous context.

 1. What kind of machinery is necessary to distinguish matrices from functions in matlab?
-2. How can we account for the mismatch of indexing between the languages?
+2. How can we account for the indexing mismatch between the languages, without causing more problems than we solve?

 This will require diving into the topics I mentioned earlier.
 We'll look at some theory, we'll look at some code, we'll go off the rails.
 I think it will be fun.